JonathanCO11/JoJo-site/README.md

 # JoJo Website
 Hi!
-This is a fanmade JoJo's Bizzare Adventure website (yeah i'm new on html and css things soo don't hate but support this repertory.
-Thanks byee!)
+Welcome to a fan-made JoJo's Bizarre Adventure website.
+(Yeah, I'm new to HTML and CSS, so please don't hate, but support this repository.
+Thanks!
+Bye!